4 AM (2 Chainz song)

-"4 AM" is a hip hop song by American rapper 2 Chainz, featuring vocals from fellow American rapper and singer Travis Scott.
-It was released on September 5, 2017, as the second single from the former's fourth studio album, Pretty Girls Like Trap Music (2017).
-It was sent to urban contemporary radio to be released as a single on September 19, 2017, but originally was released on May 30, as a promotional single.
-The song was produced by Murda Beatz and Cubeatz.
+"4 AM" is a song by American rapper 2 Chainz featuring fellow American rapper Travis Scott.
+It was released on September 19, 2017, as the third single from the former's fourth studio album, Pretty Girls Like Trap Music (2017).
+It was sent to urban contemporary radio as a single on September 19, 2017, but originally was released on May 30, as a promotional single.
+The song was written alongside producers Murda Beatz and Cubeatz.

 Composition

 Max Weinstein of XXL wrote that the song had a "mellow vibe" to it, while Winston Cook-Wilson of Spin called it a "detuned, mid-tempo jam."
 2 Chainz reminisces throwing himself a surprise birthday party and listening to Lil Wayne's album Tha Carter.

 Music video

 The music video was released on November 17, 2017.
 In it, 2 Chainz and Travis Scott throw a wild party with women, a couple of them topless, around them, with drinking and smoking marijuana involved.